claricep/Asteroid/README.md

 ## Project Description
 Asteroids is a single player game that focuses on opbtaining as many points possible by shooting flying asteroids.
-The user controls a spaceship using keys (listed below) and needs to avoid being hit by the asteroids whilst shooting at them with lasers.
-For each asteroid thats hit, the user earns one point.
-However, if the spaceship collides with an asteroid, the game is over and the players score restarts at 0.
+The user controls a ufo using keys (listed below) and needs to avoid being hit by the invaders whilst shooting at them with lasers.
+For each invader thats hit, the user earns one point.
+However, if the ufo collides with an invader, the game is over and the players score restarts at 0.
 The score can be found at the top left of the game screen.
+We also have a highest score counter which displays the highest score that the player has earned.
+There is a level counter as well this shows the user what level they were able to reach.
+The goal is to be able to reach the highest level possible.

 ## Usage
-Arrow keys: move spaceship left and right
+Arrow keys: move ufo left and right

-WASD keys: move spaceship left and right
+WASD keys: move ufo left and right

 Enter key: start game